web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 ### process.env.ASSET_PREFIX

-You can use `process.env.ASSET_PREFIX` in the runtime code to access the URL prefix of static assets.
+You can use `process.env.ASSET_PREFIX` in the client code to access the URL prefix of static assets.

 - In development, it is equivalent to the value set by [dev.assetPrefix](/config/options/dev#dev-assetprefix).
 - In production, it is equivalent to the value set by [output.assetPrefix](/config/options/output#output-assetprefix).